cujojs/promise-perf-tests/README.md

 # Promise implementation performance tests

 This is a set of *basic* performance tests for promise implementations.
-As is usually the case, take these with the usual grains salt.
+As is usually the case, take these with the usual grains of salt.
 That said, they should give a reasonable ballpark comparison of the performance characteristics of common, basic operations that most promise libraries provide.

 Of course, performance is not the only thing to consider in a promise library.
 Interoperability via a proposed standard, such as Promises/A, API convenience, safety, and even code size (for browser applications) are all important, and application-specific considerations.